 Imagine that your child is on a path from a weakness to a strength.
 It is important to parent to your child’s strengths to address weaknesses.
 If you spend too much time focusing on where your child is now and point out the weakness, you make change more difficult.
 Rather, focus your words and your encouragement on the progress your child is making or on the destination or strength you’re trying to build.
 Those comments go a long way to produce internal motivation in your kids.

 Rewards aren’t as Powerful as Internal Motivation

 Some parents think that the best way to motivate kids is to give them rewards.
 Those external motivations are part of a behavior modification philosophy.
 Although tangible rewards may bring about some change, there are many other stronger forms of motivation that come from the heart.
 One of those is the inner belief that I’m becoming a stronger person, or the desire to please God and others.
-As you encourage children about their progress and their focus on the goal, you’ll be strengthening the internal motivation they’ll need to continue on.
+As you encourage children about their progress and their focus on the goal, you’ll be building the internal motivation they’ll need to continue on.

 The reality is that everyone needs encouragement.
 Because children often fall short of expectations, many parents find it hard to make a positive statement.
 Sometimes parents think that if they give encouragement that their kids will slack off and feel like they don’t need to keep working to improve.
 The reality is that encouraging children by pointing out progress can actually motivate them to hang in there and press on.

 Growth is a process.
 It takes time.
 Character isn’t developed overnight.
 Sometimes parents are motivated out of fear.
 They’re afraid when they see weaknesses in a child, that those deficiencies will dominate the child’s character and end up ruining life.
 Or, some parents correct because their children embarrass them or they’re afraid that others might think they’re bad parents.
 Fear has little benefit when it dominates parenting decisions.